-scale.
+Allowing some asymptotic bias to reduce transient bias or even Monte Carlo variance is likely to enable MCMC inference at a new scale.
 However, both the amount of asymptotic bias introduced by these methods and the ways in which it depends on model and algorithm parameters remain unclear.
 More theoretical understanding and empirical study is necessary to guide machine learning practice.

 Scaling limits of Bayesian inference Scalability in the context of Bayesian inference is ultimately about spending computational resources to better interrogate posterior distributions.
-It is therefore important to consider whether there are fundamental limits to what can be achieved by, e.g., spending more money on Amazon EC2, for either faster computers or more of them.
+It is therefore important to consider whether there are fundamental limits to what can be achieved by, for example, spending more money on Amazon EC2, for either faster computers or more of them.